Vehicular automation: Malfunctions

 The possibility of autonomous vehicle's technology to experience malfunctions is also one of the causes of user's distrust in autonomous driving systems.
-In fact, it is the concern that most respondents voted for in the AAAFTS survey.
+It is the concern that most respondents voted for in the AAAFTS survey.
 Even though autonomous vehicles are made to improve traffic safety by minimizing crashes and their severity, they still caused fatalities.
 At least 113 autonomous vehicle related accidents have occurred until 2018.
 In 2015, Google declared that their automated vehicles experienced at least 272 failures, and drivers had to intervene around 13 times to prevent fatalities.
-Furthermore, other automated vehicles’ manufacturers also reported automated vehicles’ failures, including the Uber car incident.
-The self-driving Uber car accident that happened in 2018 is one of the examples of autonomous vehicle accidents that are also listed in List of self-driving car fatalities.
+Furthermore, other automated vehicles' manufacturers also reported automated vehicles' failures, including the Uber car incident.
+A self-driving Uber car accident in 2018 is an example of autonomous vehicle accidents that are also listed among self-driving car fatalities.
 A report made by the National Transportation Safety Board (NTSB) showed that the self-driving Uber car was unable to identify the victim in a sufficient amount of time for the vehicle to slow down and avoid crashing into the victim.

 Ethical

 Another concern related to vehicle automation is its ethical issues.
 In reality, autonomous vehicles can encounter inevitable traffic accidents.
-In situations like that, many risks and calculations need to be made in order to minimize the amount of damage the accident could cause.
+In such situations, many risks and calculations need to be made in order to minimize the amount of damage the accident could cause.
 When a human driver encounters an inevitable accident, the driver will take a spontaneous action based on ethical and moral logic.
-However, when a driver has no control over the vehicle (Level 5 autonomy), the system of an autonomous vehicle is the one who needs to make that instant decision.
-Unlike humans, autonomous vehicles don't have reflexes and it can only make decisions based on what it is programmed to do.
-However, the situation and circumstances of accidents differ from one another, and one decision might not be the best decision for certain accidents.
-Based on two research studies in 2019, the implementation of fully automated vehicles in traffic where semi-automated and non-automated vehicles are still present might lead to many complications.
+However, when a driver has no control over the vehicle (Level 5 autonomy), the system of an autonomous vehicle needs to make that quick decision.
+Unlike humans, autonomous vehicles can only make decisions based on what it is programmed to do.
+However, the situation and circumstances of accidents differ from one another, and any one decision might not be the best decision for certain accidents.
+Based on two research studies in 2019, the implementation of fully automated vehicles in traffic where semi-automated and non-automated vehicles are still present might lead to complications.
 Some flaws that still need consideration include the structure of liability, distribution of responsibilities, efficiency in decision making, and the performance of autonomous vehicles with its diverse surroundings.
 Still, researchers Steven Umbrello and Roman V. Yampolskiy propose that the value sensitive design approach is one method that can be used to design autonomous vehicles to avoid some of these ethical issues and design for human values.